rithikkumar2108/ocular_sensus/README.md

         Auto-activates if the device detects the user has fainted or is immobile for a long time.

-    📱 Companion App
+    **Companion App**
     A dedicated mobile app that allows volunteers to respond during emergencies and enables friends or caregivers to configure device settings.

-    🎛️ Adaptive Feedback
+    **Proximity**
-    Real-time lerping of vibration intensity based on the depth/distance of detected objects.
+    Real-time lerping of vibration intensity based on the depth/distance of obstacle.

+Note :
+requirements.txt file in raspberry-pi folder contains all the necessary packages to be installed in raspberry pi device